psf/black/README.md

 - [Usage and Configuration](https://black.readthedocs.io/en/stable/usage_and_configuration/index.html)

 **Pro-tip**: If you're asking yourself "Do I need to configure anything?" the answer is "No". _Black_ is all about sensible defaults.
+Applying those defaults will have your code in compliance with many other _Black_ formatted projects.

 ## Used by